pbrowne88/pykrusch/README.md

 pykrusch simple_model.py -n simple_model
 ```

 By default, `pykrusch` produces an output image named `krusch.png`.
-If you would like `pykrusch` to give the output image a different name, you can use the `--outname`/`-o` argument:^[As mentioned above, `pykrusch` currently only supports the use of `png` images as output.
-Most other formats will not work, and those that do may not appear exactly as the `png` format does.]
+If you would like `pykrusch` to give the output image a different name, you can use the `--outname`/`-o` argument:

 ```bash
 pykrusch simple_model.py -o model_image.png